 The Best Foods to Remineralize Teeth

 Your food shapes you.
-That idea applies directly to dental health in particular.
+That idea applies directly to dental health in particularly.
 It pays to concentrate on foods loaded with minerals.
-Those items supply the key materials the body uses for growth and repair.
+Those things provide the essential components that the human body utilizes for its development and repair.
 For a complete, dentist-approved list of the most powerful options, see our guide to the 12 best foods to remineralize teeth.

 How to Build Tooth Enamel Naturally with Diet